 When I worked as a journalist in Beijing, having lamb skewers (Yang Rou Chuan, 羊肉串) in humble street cafes with my colleagues was one of my favourite way to relax after a busy, stressful day.
 Apart from dozens of chilli and cumin flavoured lamb skewers, we always ordered a plate of tiger salad, a simple dish which shares the same origin (Xinjiang, an autonomous region in the northwest of China) as lamb skewers.
-Its fresh, natural taste is a perfect accompaniment to greasy meat dishes.
+Its fresh, natural taste is a perfect accompaniment to rich meat dishes.

 Xinjiang tiger salad consists of four common ingredients: tomato, red onion, green chilli and coriander.
 It’s believed that the name “tiger” comes from the fact that the pungent flavour from onion and chilli stimulates your palate at first taste, just like the shock you would get when encounter a tiger.